How Google Awards Local Ranking

-Of course, positive reviews are best, and lots are better than few, but reviews are a chance to correspond and show Google (and the consumers) that you are attentive, thorough, and prompt.
-Google likes to see your interaction and consumers do too.
+Of course, positive reviews are best, and many are better than few.
+But reviews are a chance to correspond with Google and consumers to show that you are attentive, thorough, and prompt.
+Google likes to see your interaction and consumers do, too.

-Note: There are special links you can use which make review giving easier for your consumers.
+Note: There are special links that make it easier for consumers to leave a review.
 Ask us about a 5-star review link.

 - If you don’t know whether your Google My Business profile is optimized, call Titan Publishing for a complimentary expert analysis.